 - Keep costs low.
 Instead of designing a page for each sphere, I only had to design one.
 That cut the budget significantly.

 - Establish a pattern.
 It's clear from research that users look for and adopt patterns they see in websites.
 By making each sphere page based on the same template, we made it easy for users to explore the content in all six spheres without having to adjust to a new layout each time.

 - Make it easy to add more content.
 In the future, if the Samuelson family decided to create another sphere, they wouldn't need to contact me.
 They would simply use the CMS to add a new sphere page and upload content assigned to that sphere.
 Magical!

-Building a website is only the beginning.
-After launch, all sites need marketing and promotion to draw in traffic.
-We were concerned about this for The Truth Project because it's not a typical website.
+The Truth Project is not a typical website.
 It's not a product or service that might readily pop up in search results.
 And, there's not a team behind it working to promote it regularly.

 So, we came up with a social media strategy.
 On each page in the footer, the user is invited to share how their life was impacted by Ruth using the hashtag #myRuthstory.
 Secondly, I added a "tweet this" link to each of Ruth's quotes on the sphere pages.
 The link copies the quote for you directly into the Twitter compose box and pastes in a link to the website too.